ZeusKwon/RL_Project/README.md

 https://www.learndatasci.com/tutorials/reinforcement-q-learning-scratch-python-openai-gym/

 ## Q-learning taxi-v3
-- State :
+- State

+: The State Space is the set of all possible situations our taxi could inhabit.
+The state should contain useful information the agent needs to make the right action.
+R, G, Y, B or [(0,0), (0,4), (4,0), (4,3)] in (row, col) coordinates.
-- action :
+- action
+  - South
+  - North
+  - East
+  - West
+  - Pickup
+  - dropoff
 - reward :
 - Table based q-learning implementation for taxi-v3 environment of Open AI gym.